 Finally, ecobee goes beyond temperature control to monitor your indoor air quality!
 The thermostat will call out poor air quality in your home from volatile organic compounds and carbon dioxide and offer tips on how to improve it.
 It will even remind you when to change your air filter.

 One of the main reasons to get a smart thermostat is to integrate it with your smart home and be able to control it via voice command and your mobile device.
 When it comes to integration, Nest is best for a Google home but ecobee gives you slightly more options, as it's compatible with Apple HomeKit.

 The biggest draw for many folks about ecobee is its built-in Amazon Alexa Voice Service.
 The latest generation of ecobee offers a full suite of Alexa features, including calling, messaging, music, and drop-in.
 In layman’s terms, you can talk to your thermostat and tell it what to do.

 Nest doesn’t have any built-in speaker, which is great if you’re not someone who likes all the “bells and whistles.”
-However, you can still integrate it into your Amazon Alexa or Google Home-controlled smart home.
+However, you can still integrate it with Amazon Alexa, Apple HomeKit or Google Home.
 In fact, if you use Google for your other smart devices, you should definitely choose the Nest for the best experience.
-Sorry, Apple users--the Nest is incompatible with HomeKit.

 Both the Nest and ecobee can also be controlled from your smart phone if you download their mobile apps, which are available on Android and iOS.
 Having the app is especially crucial for controlling the Nest because the unit doesn’t come with a touchscreen.